 Many drivers in Pennsylvania have limited tort policies, most often because it costs significantly less than having full tort.
 Many times an auto insurer will make it sound as if you cannot recover for pain and suffering because you have chosen limited tort insurance in Pennsylvania – that is simply wrong.
 You are entitled to recover for pain and suffering even with limited tort auto insurance, however there are some hurdles that you have to overcome.
 Limited tort cases take more work to do to establish that your injury case can overcome the “limited tort threshold”, this hard work is something that many Pennsylvania and Philadelphia car accident lawyers will not want to take on.
 Simply put limited tort car accident case take significantly more effort and time than a full tort case.
-This post examines 5 keys to winning limited tort cases in Pennsylvania, tips that can mean the difference in getting compensation for your injuries or going home with zero.

 5 Key Tips for Winning Limited Tort Cases in Pennsylvania